 At Kingscourt, academic skills are developed through carefully planned schemes of work which follow and extend the National Curriculum.

-Kindergarten and Early Years
+Nursery and Early Years

-The Kindergarten curriculum is planned across the areas of learning and experience and is based on children’s interests and learning needs encompassing the EYFS (Early Years Foundation Stage) learning outcomes and supporting children in achieving as much as they can.
+The Nursery curriculum is planned across the areas of learning and experience and is based on children’s interests and learning needs encompassing the EYFS (Early Years Foundation Stage) learning outcomes and supporting children in achieving as much as they can.
 The main areas of learning and experience in which we provide many opportunities for our youngest children to develop are:

 - Personal, Social and Emotional Development